Yellow fever certificates

 International law requires travellers crossing the borders of countries where yellow fever is endemic to have yellow fever vaccinations.
 After you’ve been vaccinated you’ll be issued with a yellow fever certificate.

-The certificate only becomes valid 10 days after vaccination, and stays valid for 10 years.
+The certificate only becomes valid 10 days after vaccination, and stays valid for the duration of the life of the person vaccinated.

 If you’ve travelled in a yellow fever region in the six days before you wish to visit South Africa, you’ll have to show your yellow fever certificate when you enter the country.